dotnet/csharplang/proposals/format.md

 This proposal means the language now has four variants of `params` where before it had one.
 It is also sensible for methods to define overloads of methods that differ only on `params` declarations.

-Consider that `StringBuilder.AppendFormat` would certainly add a `params VariantCollection` overload in addition to the `params object[]`.
+Consider that `StringBuilder.AppendFormat` would certainly add a `params ReadOnlySpan<Variant>` overload in addition to the `params object[]`.
 This would allow it to substantially improve performance by reducing boxing and collection allocations without requiring any changes to the calling code.

 To facilitate this the language will introduce the following overload resolution tie breaking rule.
 When the candidate methods differ only by the `params` parameter then the canditates will be preferred in the following order:

-1. `VariantCollection`
 1. `ReadOnlySpan<T>`
 1. `Span<T>`
 1. `T[]`